What is ROM (Read Only Memory) | Types & characteristics of ROM

-Hello friends, today we are going to talking about Computer ROM (Read Only Memory).
+Hello friends, today we are going to talk about Computer ROM (Read Only Memory).

-Today we will learn in detail about, what is Rom?
-How many types of ROM and what are the characteristics of ROM.
+Today we will learn in detail about, what is ROM In Computer.
+How many types of ROM and what are the characteristics of ROM?

-So without wasting time let’s first understand what is ROM?
+So without wasting time let’s first understand what is ROM In Computer.

 What is ROM in Computer